markookram/Chat-room/README.md

 #### Infrastructure

-**Frontend**
+**Presentation**

-Uses AspNetCore MVC Web project in combination with Javascript as an delivery.
+Uses AspNetCore MVC Web project as an delivery in combination with Javascript.

 *ChatRoomController*